15 Warning Signs It’s Time to Cease All Contact With Someone

 Getty Images/iStockphoto

 Ever feel like you’re tiptoeing around someone, watching every word in case you set them off?
-That’s exhausting.
-If you can’t relax and be yourself around them, what’s the point?
-Relationships should be comfy, not a constant source of stress.
+That’s exhausting, and it’s not a way to live.
+If you can’t relax and be yourself because you’re worried about their reaction, the relationship has become a source of stress rather than a comfort.
+You deserve to be around people who don’t make you feel like you’re walking through a minefield.

 5. They never own up to their mistakes.